 I wasn’t so sure about:

 - Lacking customer support options

-In conclusion, Trust.Zone is a decent enough, affordable VPN, especially if you sign up for the long term.
+In conclusion, Trust.Zone is a decent enough, affordable VPN, especially if you sign up for the long term and lock in a cheap monthly rate.
 Sign up for the free trial and check them out for yourself!

 Do you have any questions or comments regarding Trust.Zone?
 Leave them below!